 - You may also need to also install the “WebFinger” plug-in by Pfefferle ⧉ to help the ActivityPub plug-in work properly.

 - After everything has finished installing, go to your blog’s Plugins section and activate the ActivityPub plug-in.

 If all has gone well, your blog should now be its own Fediverse server.
-It won’t look any different, but behind the scenes your blog will now have its own Fediverse account address.
-People can paste this address into the search box on Mastodon and other Fedi server types, and your blog will appear as a profile that they can follow and interact with.
+It won’t look any different, but behind the scenes your blog and all of its author accounts will now have their own Fediverse account addresses.
+People can paste account addresses into the search box on Mastodon and other Fedi server types, and the blog or blog author will appear as a profile that they can follow and interact with.

-What will people on Mastodon etc see if they follow my blog?
+What will people on Mastodon etc see if they follow my blog from there?

-They will see your blog posts on their Mastodon etc timelines!
+They will see your blog posts on their Mastodon etc timelines.
 You can set it to show the entire blog post, or just a partial excerpt with a link to read more, or just the link.
-Replies to these posts can optionally become comments on the blog.

 Can I use this with my free blog on wordpress.com?